ShwetaBarge/LinearRegressionwithNumPyandPython/README.md

 With each step of gradient descent, the parameters 𝜃_j come closer to the optimal values that will achieve the lowest cost J(𝜃).
 ### Task 6: Visualizing the Cost Function J(𝜃)
 To better understand the cost function J(𝜃), we will plot the cost over a 2-dimensional grid of 𝜃_0 and 𝜃_1 values.

-The purpose of this graph is to show you how J(𝜃) varies with changes in 𝜃_0 and 𝜃_1.
+The purpose of this graph is to show how J(𝜃) varies with changes in 𝜃_0 and 𝜃_1.
 We can see that the cost function J(𝜃) is bowl-shaped and has a global minimum.
 ### Task 7: Plotting the Convergence
 Let’s plot how the cost function varies with the number of iterations.